Skip to main content

 Why are resource priorities important for web performance?

 To render a website quickly the most important resources need to be loaded early.
-Other resources should not be loaded yet, as they would compete for bandwidth with the more important resources.
+Other resources should not be loaded yet, as they would compete for bandwidth with the more important assets required by the page.

-If a browser doesn’t recognize a resource as important it may choose to delay downloading it until seemingly higher-priority requests have been made.
+If a browser doesn’t recognize that a resource is important it may incorrectly choose to delay downloading it until other seemingly higher-priority requests have finished.

 Example 1: Too many high-priority font preloads